EricMFink/PRcasebook/assets/rules/NC_RPC_Section8.md

 ---

-# Rule 8.1 — Bar Admission and Disciplinary Matters
+# Rule 8.1---Bar Admission and Disciplinary Matters

 An applicant for admission to the bar, or a lawyer in connection with a bar admission application or in connection with a disciplinary matter, shall not: